puiaxyz/assignment/README.md

 # Laravel POS System

-This is a Laravel-based **Point of Sale (POS) System** with **Filament Admin Panel** integration made Thuamthangpuia MZU B.tech as part of the fulfillment of campus recruitment by Lailen Pvt Ltd. It supports **product management, sales tracking, barcode scanning**, and **invoice generation** and the system is mainly based around the Filament.
+This is a Laravel-based **Point of Sale (POS) System** with **Filament Admin Panel** integration made by Thuamthangpuia MZU B.tech as part of the fulfillment of campus recruitment by Lailen Pvt Ltd. It supports **product management, sales tracking, barcode scanning**, and **invoice generation** and the system is mainly based around the Filament.

 ## 📌 Prerequisites